-- 3.1 Company shall within 5 business days inform Convergint in writing of any request, inquiry or complaint by a data protection supervisory authority or regulatory body and/or Data Subject that it receives in relation to the Processing of Protected Information. - 3.2 At Convergint's request, Company shall provide assistance as reasonably necessary to comply with any request or inquiry Convergint, Company, or the applicable Data Controller has received from a Data Subject or data protection supervisory authority or regulatory body in relation to the Processing of Protected Information. - 3.3 Company shall not disclose or report any information to any Data Subject or data protection supervisory authority or regulatory body in relation to the Processing of Protected Information without the prior written consent of Convergint and the applicable Data Controller unless such disclosure is required by Data Protection Laws.

-3.4 In the event that Company is required or requested by law, court order, warrant, subpoena, or other legal judicial process to disclose any Protected Information to any person other than Convergint, Company will promptly notify Convergint, unless and to the extent prohibited by law.
-Company also shall use all reasonable endeavors, including judicial remedies, to seek to defend against any disclosure of Protected Information and use all reasonable endeavors to assist Convergint and the applicable Data Controller in defending against any disclosure of Protected Information, as permitted by applicable law.
+- 3.1 Company shall within 5 business days inform Convergint in writing of any request, inquiry or complaint by a data protection supervisory authority or regulatory body and/or Data Subject that it receives in relation to the Processing of Protected Information. - 3.2 At Convergint's request, Company shall provide assistance as reasonably necessary to comply with any request or inquiry Convergint or Company has received from a Data Subject or data protection supervisory authority or regulatory body in relation to the Processing of Protected Information. - 3.3 Company shall not disclose or report any information to any Data Subject or data protection supervisory authority or regulatory body in relation to the Processing of Protected Information without the prior written consent of Convergint unless such disclosure is required by Data Protection Laws. - 3.4 In the event that Company is required or requested by law, court order, warrant, subpoena, or other legal judicial process to disclose any Protected Information to any person other than Convergint, Company will promptly notify Convergint, unless and to the extent prohibited by law.
+Company also shall use all reasonable endeavors, including judicial remedies, to seek to defend against any disclosure of Protected Information and use all reasonable endeavors to assist Convergint in defending against any disclosure of Protected Information, as permitted by applicable law.
 Should Company be unable to challenge an order of disclosure of Protected Information, it will seek measures to mitigate the effects of the order until the court's decision.
-Should Company be unable to withdraw from disclosing the Protected Information without being in breach of the applicable laws, Company undertakes to disclose only that portion which is legally required, and will exercise reasonable effort to obtain reliable assurance that confidential treatment will be accorded to such Protected Information
+Should Company be unable to withdraw from disclosing the Protected Information without being in breach of the applicable laws, Company undertakes to disclose only that portion which is legally required, and will exercise reasonable effort to obtain reliable assurance that confidential treatment will be accorded to such Protected Information.